camel-k-integration-workshop/camel-k-integration-workshop.github.io/content/3-hello-world/_index.md

 &#9744; `oc get integrations` - check if the integration is running \
 &#9744; `kamel logs helloworld` - get the logs of the running integration
-> You will see the hello world message printing out in the terminal every 3 seconds
+> You will see the hello world message printing out in the terminal every 3 seconds.
-> If you run `kamel run helloworld.groovy --logs` in the beginning, you will see the logs showing in the terminal as well
+> You can achieve the same by running the command with `--logs` argument in the beginning: `kamel run helloworld.groovy --logs`

-&#9744; `kamel run helloworld.groovy --dev` - alternatively, run the integration in the `dev mode` \
+&#9744; `kamel run helloworld.groovy --dev` - now let's try running the integration in the dev mode \
 &#9744; change the `from('timer:tick?period=3000')` to `from('timer:tick?period=5000')` in the `helloworld.groovy` file
 > The running integration will reload, a few seconds later you will see the hello world message printing out in the terminal every 5 seconds